-There are 4 stages in the hair growth cycle, each resulting in growth, shedding or resting.
-Of course, you will want to lengthen the growth phase and keep the resting phase as short as possible.
-To keep your hair full, thick and shiny, it’s important to gain a basic understanding.
+What are the stages of hair growth?
+There are four stages in the hair growth cycle, each resulting in growth, shedding or resting.
+Of course, you want to lengthen the growth phase and keep the resting phase as short as possible.
+To keep your hair full, thick and shiny, it’s important to gain a basic understanding of the hair cycle.

-Stage 1 in the hair growth cycle: Anagen
+Anagen: Stage 1 in the Hair Growth Cycle

-This is when the hair grows about 1/2 inch every 28 days, and cells are dividing.
+This is when your hair grows about 1/2 inch every 28 days, and cells are dividing.
 But how long does hair remain in this cycle?
-Everyone is different, but one thing’s for sure: You want to stay in that phase as long as possible — and stress, hormone imbalance, medications, poor diet, sudden weight loss, aging and even over-styling can shorten it.
-It’s good to remember that the hair follicle is actually a mini-organ with its own biological clock that, when out of balance or attacked in any way, can disrupt hair production.
-The follicle is nourished by the blood vessels and, when they’re clogged or when circulation is compromised in any way, hair won’t be able to grow.
+Everyone is different, but one thing’s for sure: you want to stay in this phase as long as possible — and stress, hormone imbalance, medications, poor diet, sudden weight loss, aging, and even over-styling can shorten it.
+It’s good to remember that the hair follicle is actually a mini-organ with its own biological clock.
+When it’s out of balance or attacked in any way, it can disrupt hair production.
+The follicle is nourished by the blood vessels and when they’re clogged or when circulation is compromised in any way, hair won’t be able to grow.

-Stage 2 in the hair growth cycle: Catagen
+Catagen: Stage 2 in the Hair Growth Cycle

-Stage 3 in the hair growth cycle: Telogen
+Telogen: Stage 3 in the Hair Growth Cycle

-This is typically a 3-month period when the follicle “rests” before starting the Anagen phase again.
+This is typically a 3-month period in the hair cycle when the follicle “rests” before starting the Anagen phase again.
 Stay too long, or start too early, and you’ll see noticeable thinning.
-Unfortunately sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.
+Unfortunately, sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.

-This is known as Telogen Effluviam and results in severe daily shedding for long periods.
-So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, and substances such as essential amino acids (the building blocks of protein), and plant-based adaptogens.
+This is known as Telogen Effluvium and results in severe daily shedding for long periods.
+So make sure to nourish your scalp by eating a healthy diet, practicing stress management and getting plenty of vitamins, minerals, antioxidants, essential amino acids (the building blocks of protein) and plant-based adaptogens.

-Stage 4 in the hair growth cycle: Exogen
+Exogen: Stage 4 in the Hair Growth Cycle

-This is just an extension of the “resting period.”
+This hair growth cycle stage is just an extension of the “resting period.”
 Dead hair will shed, and new hair simultaneously starts to grow.
-You’ll probably shed 50-100 hairs per day during this phase, and that’s normal, as long as you don’t stay too long.
-Make sure to keep your scalp healthy and nourished and reduce negative internal and external triggers such as stress, smoking, and environmental toxins.
+You’ll probably shed 50-100 hairs per day during this time, and that’s normal, as long as you don’t stay in this phase too long.
+Make sure to keep your scalp healthy and nourished, as well as reduce negative internal and external triggers such as stress, smoking, and environmental toxins.